-A RASP security software platform work in following 2 ways:
+A RASP security software platform work in the following 2 ways:

-With monitoring mode, this is where self-protection aspect comes to the picture.
-It differs from stoppage of runtime execution of application and works towards monitoring of vulnerabilities only.
+It differs from stoppage of runtime execution of the application and works towards monitoring of vulnerabilities only.
 The information is displayed on the dashboard.

 There are many.
 Some of the main benefits of RASP Security tools are mentioned as under.
 Also, NIST Recognizes RASP as critical to lowering Risk.

 - Detects both attacks and vulnerability